hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_04_IAM_Identity_and_Access_Management.md

 - Audit permissions of your account using ISM Credentials Report & IAM Access Advisor.
 - Never share IAM users & Access Keys.

+### Shared Responsibility Model for IAM

+CCP exam will ask about shared responsibility model for IAM.

+What AWS is responsible for, what the customer is responsible for.

+AWS:

+- Infrastructure (global network security)
+- Configuration and vulnerability analysis
+- Compliance validation

+User:

+- Users, groups, roles, policies management and monitoring
+- Enable MFA for all users
+- Key rotation
+- IAM tools to apply appropriate permissions
+- Analyze access patterns and review permissions

+### IAM Summary

+- Users: mapped to a physical user, has a password to login to AWS console.
+- Groups: contains users only, no groups of groups.
+- Policies: JSON documents that define permissions of users or groups.
+- Roles: for EC2 instances, Lambda functions, CloudFormation, etc.
+- Security: MFA + password policy
+- AWS CLI: command line tool
+- AWS SDK: programmatic access
+- Access Keys: access AWS using CLI or SDK
+- Audit: IAM Credentials Report, IAM Access Advisor